Family Law Investigations

 - Leaving the child in the care of an abusive or elderly parent who is unable to properly care for them

 Our investigations also play a crucial role in many cases of divorce or separation where parents have worked out a visitation or custody arrangement.
-This arrangement may not always be in the child’s best interest.
-This is because the court may not be aware of all the relevant information at the time to identify any issues with either parent that may be putting the child at risk.
+This arrangement may not always be in the child’s best interest because the court may not be aware of all the relevant information at the time to identify any issues with either parent that may be putting the child at risk.

-We want to help our clients in obtaining and presenting this evidence to court so that it can act in the best interest of the child.
+We want to help our clients in obtaining and presenting relevant evidence to court so that it can act in the best interest of the child.

-For us to do this, our experienced and qualified investigators can obtain the video, photograph, witness or physical evidence needed that can influence the outcome or decision of the court to award custody to the best-suited parent.
+For us to do achieve this goal, our experienced and qualified investigators can obtain the video, photograph, witness or physical evidence needed to influence the outcome or decision of the court to award custody to the best-suited parent.
 It could even save a child’s life when the court, based on the evidence, acts in the best interests of the child.

 Another benefit of our services is that we are independent, unbiased, and can accurately document, articulate, and describe what we see and hear during an investigation, which allows clients to present their case accordingly.

 Apart from child abuse, child support can be one of the most frustrating and difficult areas of family law, often because the dynamics of fair support differ as a result of circumstances.
 In respect of child support, we offer various services.

 For one, cohabitation investigations provide evidence that a parent is now living with another adult that can provide additional financial assistance to the child’s support.

 We typically use the following strategies in our cohabitation investigations: